 Increasing the Amount of Secured Circulation for Prisoners

-In multi-story buildings, this usually requires the addition of a dedicated elevator for vertical prisoner movement in addition to the dedicated secure circulation path between the courtroom and cellblock.
-If a courtroom is not in close proximity to the main cellblock, direct access to a smaller, secure holding area should be positioned adjacent to the courtroom.
+In multi-story buildings, this usually requires the addition of a dedicated elevator for vertical prisoner movement and a dedicated secure circulation path between the courtroom and cellblock.
+If a courtroom is not near the main cellblock, direct access to a smaller, certain holding area should be positioned adjacent to the courtroom.

 A prisoner facility sized to meet a high volume of forecasted defendants